meerapatelmd/HemOncExt/README.md

 ## Minor Caveats
 For the year 2020 and as well as any case of a single digit month regardless of year, leading zeros are removed once the string is converted to an integer.
 For example, an original timestamp of 2020-07-23 13:41:31 EDT, rendered as a string "20200723134131", truncated to "00723134131", and when converted to an integer, the leading zeros are lost and the final value returned is 723134106.
 Though this is still a unique identifier in these circumstances, it is important to note that under some conditions, the leading zeros may need to padded back, such as would be the case if one were interested in ever parsing the timestamp from the identifier (thought this may not always work since time and integer are 2 completely different representations).

-### Steps
+### Steps (*In Process*)
-#### Requirements:
+#### Input Requirements:
-Source dataframe should have a unique identifier at the row level that represents an instance of a HemOnc Regimen along with its Hemonc Components. dataframe with a single unique identifier, NEW Regimen, any NEW Component, and Ingredient (RxNorm) column representing the Regimen-Component-Ingredient Axis in the HemOnc ontology.
-The contents will be in Label format "{concept_id|NEW} {concept_name}".
+Source dataframe should have a unique identifier at the row level that represents an instance of a new Regimen along with its new and HemOnc proper Components, with the values represented in a Label format "{concept_id|NEW} {concept_name}".
+The following data quality rules on the source dataframe and failure to meet these benchmarks will return an error and further processing will stop.
-1. Quality Rules: 1 Regimen per row, At least 1 Component per Regimen, Each Component has exactly 1 RxNorm Ingredient or RxNorm Precise Ingredient.
+    1. 1 Regimen per row.
+    2. At least 1 Component per Regimen
+    3. Each Component has exactly 1 or less RxNorm Ingredient or RxNorm Precise Ingredient.

-4, Enumerate all NEW concepts with this batch into a single dataframe
-5. Populate NEW Concepts by concept_class_id
-1. Tables to downloadable data package
+    4. Values in Label format "{concept_id|NEW} {concept_name}"